learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-5. What is a DOM event?
+5. What is yarn?
+What file(s) are modified in a React application when you run yarn?

   Your answer: